• Skip to main content

 Below are the new words used in the example sentence.

 • no – の : a case particle used to join two nouns.
-Normally, the preceding noun can work to modify the meaning of the following noun.
-In the example, this joins “mayonaka” and “tsuki”.
-The formed phrase literally means ‘midnight moon’.
+Normally, the first one can work as a modifier to describe the second.
+In the example, this is used to join “mayonaka” and “tsuki”.
+The formed phrase literally means ‘midnight moon’ in Japanese.

 • tsuki – 月 (つき) : a noun meaning ‘the moon’ in Japanese.